M1ck4/MichaelAngel.io/FilmFrame/READ_ME.md

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

-FrameFilm is designed for educational and non-commercial use.
+FilmFrame is designed for educational and non-commercial use.
 Please ensure proper attribution when using any extracted frames or metadata.